-ONEcomposer is a celebration of musicians whose contributions have been historically erased.
-By providing a platform for the study, performance, and discussion of a single, underrepresented composer’s life and legacy for the duration of an entire academic year, ONEcomposer promotes a more complete understanding of musical histories.
+ONEcomposer is a celebration of musicians whose contributions have been historically excluded.
+By providing a platform for the research, performance, and documentation of underrepresented composers’ lives and legacies, ONEcomposer promotes a more complete understanding of musical histories.

-Through research, lecture-recitals, performances, and guest speaking engagements with leading artists and scholars, we reexamine forgotten excellence, inspired by the legacy of the woman who first inspired ONEcomposer: Florence B. Price.
+ONEcomposer connects historically excluded legacies with present-day excellence, inspired by the legacy of the woman who first inspired this initiative: Florence B. Price.

 BOARD OF DIRECTORS

-Soprano Tamara Acosta is an Assistant Professor of Voice at Ithaca College and on the voice faculties at Cornell University and Opus Ithaca School of Music.
-Her extensive performance career has taken her to many of the great opera and concert stages of the world, including Lyric Opera Chicago, The Santa Fe Opera, Sarasota Opera and Opera Theatre of St. Louis, where she appeared in the world premiere of Judith Weir’s The Vanishing Bridegroom.
-The New York Times has called Tamara Acosta’s soprano “ solid…her singing clarion-toned and ardent."
-Most recently, Ms. Acosta appeared as the soprano soloist in Brahms' Ein Deutsches Requiem, first with the Symphony of the Mountains in Bristol, TN, followed by a performance with the Cayuga Chamber Orchestra at Cornell University.
-She previously performed the same piece with Orquesta Sinfónica de Xalapa in Xalapa, Mexico.
+Soprano Tamara Acosta is an Assistant Professor of Voice at Ithaca College and the former Interim Director of Voice Studies at Cornell University.
+Her extensive performance career has taken her to many of the great opera and concert stages of the world, including Lyric Opera of Chicago, The Santa Fe Opera, Sarasota Opera, and Opera Theatre of St. Louis, where she appeared in the world premiere of Judith Weir’s The Vanishing Bridegroom.
+The New York Times has hailed Tamara's voice as “solid…her singing clarion-toned and ardent."
+Recently, Tamara appeared as the soprano soloist in Brahms' Ein Deutsches Requiem, first with the Symphony of the Mountains in Bristol, TN, followed by a performance with the Cayuga Chamber Orchestra at Cornell University.
+She previously performed the same work with Orquesta Sinfónica de Xalapa in Xalapa, Mexico.
 Tamara holds degrees from the Cleveland Institute of Music (BM) and the New England Conservatory (MM).
 Motivated by a need for diversity in the classical vocal repertoire and inspired by the life and works of composer Florence Price, she is proud to be the co-founder of ONEcomposer.

-Stephen Spinelli is the assistant director of choral programs at Cornell University, where he conducts the Chorale and the Chamber Singers.
+Stephen Spinelli is the Head of Choral Studies at Boston Conservatory, having previously served as the Assistant Director of Choral Programs at Cornell University.
+Stephen's archival research on Florence Price and Margaret Bonds earned him a 2022-2023 Beinecke Research Fellowship at Yale University.
+This fellowship inspired the founding of ONEcomposer's new podcast The Archives: ALIVE™.
 As a performer, Stephen has sung with some of the country’s leading vocal ensembles.
-As a tenor with The Crossing, he performed on five albums, including the 2018 GRAMMY Award-winning recording of Bryars’ The Fifth Century.
+With The Crossing, he performed on five albums, including the 2018 GRAMMY Award-winning recording of Bryars’ The Fifth Century.
 He has also performed with the genre-bending vocal octet Roomful of Teeth.
 He assisted in the production of their GRAMMY Award-winning debut album, which yielded the Pulitzer Prize-winning recording of Caroline Shaw’s Partita for Eight Voices.
-Stephen holds degrees from Williams College (BA, music), Temple University (MM, conducting), and Northwestern University (DMA, conducting), where he was awarded conducting department honors.
+Stephen holds degrees from Williams College (BA), Temple University (MM), and Northwestern University (DMA).
 His research seeks to reexamine the contributions of underrepresented composers, spanning from the German Baroque to the 20th-century development of an American musical tradition.
 Inspired by the legacy of Florence Price, he is a proud co-founder of ONEcomposer.

 Soprano Karen Slack is hailed for possessing a voice of extraordinary beauty and a seamless legato, garnering critical acclaim in leading operatic roles and on the concert stage.
 She has starred in productions at the Metropolitan, Lyric (Chicago), Washington National, and San Francisco Operas, among others, and has created roles in new operatic works by Black composers Terence Blanchard and Hannibal Lokumbe.
 She is Artistic Advisor for Portland Opera and Co-Director of the Opera program at the Banff Centre for the Performing Arts in Alberta, Canada focusing on diversity, equality, and inclusion initiatives in both roles.
 A former San Francisco Opera Adler Fellow, she is also a graduate of the Curtis Institute of Music.